ADD CONDITION

 Dosage and Administration

-To use the gel effectively, start by applying a sufficient amount to cover the affected area.
-If you are an adult or a child over 12 years old, on the first day, you should apply the gel 2 to 3 times within the first hour.
-You can use it up to six times that day if needed.
+To use this medication effectively, start by applying an adequate amount of gel directly to the area that needs treatment.
+On the first day, you should apply the gel 2 to 3 times within the first hour, and you can use it up to six times throughout the day if necessary.

-For the following days, continue to apply the gel 3 to 4 times a day, depending on your needs.
-Remember, this gel is meant for topical (applied to the skin) use only, so make sure to follow these guidelines for the best results.
+For the days that follow, continue applying the gel 3 to 4 times a day, depending on your needs.
+Remember, this medication is meant for topical application, which means you will be putting it directly on your skin where it is needed.
+Always follow these guidelines to ensure you get the best results from your treatment.

 What to Avoid